nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 !!! note "Note"
-    Here we explained about launching an instance using Image but you can also launch an instance from the "instance snapshot" or "volume" or "volume snapshot" option similar to this steps.
+    Here we explained about launching an instance using Image but you can also launch an instance from the "instance snapshot" or "volume" or "volume snapshot" option similar to the steps above.

 ---